JMichaelHerder/Portfolio/README.md

-# Portfolio
+# John Herder's Portfolio
-Major Projects Worked On
+Major projects with relevant documents I have worked on.